leesael/GIFT/code/README.txt

 	Note that you can check the sample tensor and mask matrices in the 'sample' directory and the descriptions are as follows.

 	- sample.data: The sample tensor which is a 3-order tensor of size 4,555 (patient) * 3,994 (gene) * 5 (experiment type) with 613,355 nonzeros.
 	               Each row in sample.data corresponds to each nonzero.
 First three columns and the last column indicate a coordinate and a value of a nonzero, respectively.
 The indexing starts from 1.
+For example, a line ‘2 3 1 1.5’ means that the second patient’s third gene has value 1.5 at the first experiment type.

 	- sample.mask: The mask matrix M^(2) which is a matrix with size 3994 (gene) * 50 (number of gene sets, or rank) with 6,789 nonzeros.
-				   Each row in sample.mask corresponds to each nonzero.
+				   Each row in sample.mask corresponds to each intended entry.
 The first column indicates a mode, 2 for this sample mask.
 The second and the third column indicates a coordinate of an intended entry.
 The indexing starts from 1.
+For example, a line ‘2 3 40’ indicates an intended entry in the second factor matrix which is third in gene and 40th in rank.